Configure Spring MVC with WebApplicationInitializer and WebMvcConfigurer

 With the class WebApplicationInitializer, you can add a new class to implement it with the following content:

-Here, we are using the AnnotationConfigWebApplicationContext class to configure how Spring will do to automatically create beans in its container using annotation.
+Here, we are using the AnnotationConfigWebApplicationContext class to configure how Spring will automatically create beans in its container using annotation.
 Spring will automatically scan the package “com.huongdanjava.springmvc” to do this.

-We also initialize the DispatcherServlet and add it to the ServletContext.
+We also initialized the DispatcherServlet and added it to the ServletContext.
 You can read this tutorial to understand how Spring will work with Java Servlet!

 OK, now you can run our web application and go to http://localhost:8080 to check the results: